th2-net/remotehand/README.md

 GetDynamicTable,5,locator,matcher
 ```

-Optionally waits <wait> seconds for table element specified by <matcher> and prints its contents as <tbody>, <tr> and <td> tags.
-Table element is found using <locator>.
+Optionally waits `wait` seconds for table element specified by `matcher` and prints its contents as \<tbody>, \<tr> and \<td> tags.
+Table element is found using `locator`.

-If possible, action scrolls the table down to force it to be loaded completelly if lazy loading is enabled for the table.
+If possible, action scrolls the table down to force it to be loaded completely if lazy loading is enabled for the table.

 ### ScrollTo